 Each Clark County, MO assault case comes with its own set of complexities.
 Your attorney will conduct a thorough investigation into your case to develop a tailored assault defense strategy that might include:

-- Pursuing reduced charges or lighter sentences.
+- Pursuing reduced charges or more lenient sentencing.

 - Negotiating for alternatives to jail time, such as probation, community service, or diversion programs.